sunilkumarg-techbrain/maven-cucumber-jvm-selenium-java/README.md

             └── resources
                 └── cucumber
 •	└── calculator.feature

+2. Execute the maven cucumber java tests as JUnit
+    2.1.
+Right click the runner file ..... run as JUnit test This executes the tests kept in the runner and results are generated in target folder.

+3. Debug the code
+   3.1.
+Keep break points in the code.
+           Right click the runner .....  debug as JUnit test This switches the IDE in debug mode and we can debug, add checkpoints to complete the test flow.

+4. Execute the maven cucumber selenium java tests as maven build 4.1. mvn clean test
+           This runs the project as a maven build and once BUILD SUCCESS, executes the tests, completes
+           the browser session and prints test result board.

+5. Right click tetng.xml ..... perform debug action

 C.	Executing maven cucumber test and generation of report
 $ mvn clean test